GeekyAubergine/zoeaubert.me/content/blog-posts/2025/we-need-to-talk-about-islands.md

 My premise is simple:

-> If you can walk to it, it's not an island
+> If you can walk to it, it's not an island.

 Now, let's get down to business.
 When I say walk, I mean, under ideal circumstances, could you get there on foot?
 I guess this extends to any land-exclusive vehicle (I see you hover-crafts).
 Still, I can't think of any examples where you'd be able to drive but not walk it, mainly because any means to walk it would've been found/built (more on this later) before the invention of vehicles.